bc-mkatz/slate-1/source/api/index.html.md

 # <span class="jumptarget"> API Documentation </span>

 The Bigcommerce Stores API features a RESTful architecture, allowing you to code in the language of your choice.
-This API supports the JSON media type, and uses UTF-8 character encoding.
+This API supports the [JSON&#160;media type](#media-types), and uses UTF-8 character encoding.

 With clever use of this API, you can automate various commerce, business, and publishing tasks, and can integrate all kinds of apps with our platform.